-Is your data safe?
-Here's how to back up your Mac to an external drive
+How to Back Up Your Mac | Digital Trends

 Step 1: Open Time Machine and make sure it is turned on.

 You can find Time Machine in System Preferences, which is located in your Dock.
-There’s a big switch on the left side of the Time Machine window to turn it on or off.
-Turn it on.
+There’s a checkbox on the left side of the Time Machine window labeled “Back Up Automatically” — tick this to turn on Time Machine.

 Step 2: Select your drive.